-Ryanair has not had a single passenger or flight crew fatality in its 39-year operating history.
+Ryanair has not had a single passenger or flight crew fatality in its 40-year operating history.
 Ryanair demonstrates its commitment to safe operations through its safety policy, training, procedures, its investment in safety-related equipment and enhancements, and its adoption of an internal, open, and confidential reporting system for safety and security matters.
-The Company's Board of Directors also has a Safety and Security Committee to review and discuss air safety and security performance.
-Members of the Committee include Non-Executive Directors, Mike O'Brien, Eamonn Brennan (from July 2023) and Ryanair's Chief Risk Officer, Carol Sharkey.
+The Company's Board also has a Group Safety and Security Committee to review and discuss air safety and security performance.
+Members of the Committee include Non-Executive Directors, Mike O'Brien, Eamonn

+Brennan and Ryanair's Chief Risk Officer, Carol Sharkey.
 The Accountable Managers of each of the Ryanair Group Airlines and nominated persons are invited to attend.
-Mr. O'Brien and Ms. Sharkey reports to the Board of Directors each quarter.
+Mr. O'Brien and Ms. Sharkey reports to the Board each quarter.